Planning for College

-Before you can start college you have to get in, and to get in you need a plan.
-Set yourself up to succeed by creating a preparation timeline, learning about colleges’ expectations and making the most of your contacts.
+Getting into college is the culmination of all of your hard work in school.
+It also requires a well-thought-out plan.
+Set yourself up to succeed by starting early, learning about colleges' expectations and making the most of your contacts.

 While every college evaluates applicants differently, your high school transcript may be the most important element for getting into the college of your choice.
-Your transcript is the document that describes what classes you took in high school, how well you did in them and your overall pattern of performance.
+It describes what classes you took in high school, how well you did in them and your overall pattern of performance.

 In addition to your application form and essay, many colleges now ask for letters of recommendation.
-Letters of recommendation are letters – often written by teachers and counselors – that offer personalized accounts of your character and qualifications as a student.
-They can be extremely influential in the college acceptance process, and the best way to obtain a great one is by following some basic practices.
+Teachers, coaches, employers and counselors write these letters on your behalf to offer personalized accounts of your character and qualifications as a student.
+The letters can be extremely influential in the college acceptance process, and the best way to receive a great one is to follow some basic practices:

 Since teachers and counselors often get swamped with recommendation letter requests in the fall, the best time to ask for a recommendation is in the spring of your junior year.
 This gives your letter writer the summer to sit down and really take his or her time writing a thorough, well-thought-out recommendation.